Ann Li

 Process

 We sat down as a team to review basic content requirements and brainstorm initial concepts.
-Design then refined and filled in additional features, and explored potential user flows.
+The only defined interaction at the time was the ability to pull users' Spotify data to create combined playlists.
+I refined and filled in additional features, and explored potential user flows to define a more developed product considering users' experiences.

 Information Architecture